SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/interactive-execution.md

 ![Execution code](img/interactive-execution-code.png)

 :::info
-Execution code can also directly run in `databricks notebook` or [shell](interactive-execution#shell) for debugging.
+Execution code can also be copy-pasted inside `databricks notebook` or [shell](#shell) and can directly be executed for debugging.
 :::

 ### Execution Errors

-If there are any errors in Pipeline, a pop-up window would open for `execution error`.
+If there are any errors in the Pipeline, a pop-up window will open for `execution errors`.
 ![Interactive execution error](img/interactive-execution-error.png)

-Also the error can be seen in the runtime logs as shown in the image below:
+Also the error can be seen in the runtime logs:
 ![Interactive execution error logs](img/interactive-execution-error-logs.png)

 ### Runtime Logs

-Overall progress with associated timestamps can be monitored from the Runtime Logs as shown in image below:
+Overall progress with associated timestamps can be monitored from the Runtime Logs as shown here:

 ![Runtime Logs](img/interactive-execution-runtime-logs.png)

 ### Runtime Metrics

-Various Spark metrics collected during runtime can be monitored as shown in image below:
+Various Spark metrics collected during runtime can be monitored as shown here:

 ![Runtime Metrics](img/interactive-execution-runtime-metrics.png)

 ### Execution Metrics

-For `interactive runs` execution metrics are collected, to make the development easier and more intuitive.
-These can be accessed from the `Metadata Page` inside the `run tab ` of the `Pipeline`.
+For `interactive runs` execution metrics are collected to make the development easier and performance tuning more intuitive.
+These can be accessed from the `Metadata Page` inside the `run tab` of the `Pipeline`.

 ![Execution Metrics](img/interactive-execution-execution-metrics.png)